Why you’ll want to escape to Northumberland this Christmas

 Imagine a Narnia-esqe destination where you’ll wrap up warm and walk the wide sandy beaches with magnificent castles marking your way and find quaint pubs at the end of your journey with roaring fires.

 Choose any of our Retreats and you’ll be immediately dazzled by the warmth of our welcome, the festive displays, and the comfort and finesse of your surroundings.
-Our food partner, Food Heaven, can also deliver all your festive food and drink to your Retreat and unpack it before your arrival so you don’t have the hassle of thinking about groceries when you are away.
 It may be hard to tear yourself away from home at this time of year, but with a Coastal Retreat you’ll find all the Christmas magic in a very glamorous package.

 There’s a whole host of Christmas events across the region from festive markets (The Alnwick Garden one is particularly atmospheric) to Christmas wreath making at Bamburgh Castle in the run up to the big day.
 For younger guests you’ll also find Santa popping in to say hello.
 For a true North Pole type experience it is worth taking the drive to Kielder Forest to see Father Christmas and his elves at the Kielder Winter Wonderland.

 If Christmas doesn’t start for you until Christmas Eve then start as you mean to go on with lunch and wintry fun at The Alnwick Garden.
 Book in advance for The Treehouse restaurant as it is hugely popular.
 Situated literally within a treehouse, it is so unique you really will feel you have been transported to another land.

 In the evening, head down to Seahouses harbour to watch the fireworks before a festive drink at The Olde Ship Inn.
 If the weather is poor then the fireworks can be postponed, so it is advisable to check the Seahouses Development Trust website before going.
 For midnight mass services see St Ebba’s Church, Beadnell or St Aidan’s Church, Bamburgh for times.